Thermodynamics of Hamiltonian anyons with applications to quantum heat engines: Quantum engines based on symmetry control

 Particle exchange symmetry is known to affect the performance of heat engines at low temperatures \cite{myers_20,myers_21}, and work extraction cycles based on manipulating particle statistics have recently been demonstrated in ultra-cold gases~\cite{koch_23}.
 In this section we demonstrate how the ability to dynamically vary the statistical properties of Hamiltonian anyons can be exploited for novel advantages in quantum heat engines.
 Two types of cycle will be considered: a Stirling cycle in which the conventional compression and expansion strokes are replaced by fermionization and bosonization of the working medium (\secref{sec:Stirling}), and a finite-time Otto cycle where the medium passively transitions between fermionic and bosonic statistics during heating and cooling (\secref{sec:Otto}).

 Before analyzing the performance of these cycles, let us briefly review some basic concepts from quantum thermodynamics and define the notions of heat and work that we will use.
 We assume that parameters $\omega$ and $\nu$ can be externally controlled, and that the system may be connected at different times with different heat baths, each characterized by an inverse temperature $\beta$.
+In this regard, electrostatically-defined quantum dots provide a promising platform for implementation \cite{campbell_26}: In a double dot system, both the natural frequency of the confining potential and the energy splitting $\nu$ between singlet and triplet states can be varied via gate electrodes \cite{he_05,stepanenko_12}; and interaction between the system and reservoir electrodes can be effectively turned on and off via tuneable tunneling barriers \cite{wenz_19}.

 The cycles considered here each consist of two \emph{driving} strokes and two \emph{thermalization} strokes.
 During a driving stroke, either $\omega$ or $\nu$ is varied, causing the system to evolve according to a time-dependent Hamiltonian while in contact with a fixed-temperature bath.
 Conversely, in a thermalization stroke, the system is disconnected from one heat bath and connected to another, whereupon it is allowed to equilibrate to the Gibbs state at the new temperature, with the Hamiltonian remaining fixed throughout.